MohsenCha/STM32_Execution_Time/README.md

  + Configure a hardware timer with 1MHz of clock using proper clock input scalers and set the period of timer to max 65535.
  + Call code_execution_timer_init(&htimX) before your super-loop and pass the related timer handler.
  + Put the block of code to be measured between code_execution_timer_start() and code_execution_timer_stop().
- + Access execution.ctr_ms and execution.ctr_us to see how much your tested block of code takes to run.
+ + Access execution.ctr_ms and execution.ctr_us to see how much your tested block of code takes to execute.
   - You can use code_execution_timer_print() to print the result if printf is explicitly directed to serial USART.